 “This situation is concerning for many reasons,” the lawmakers’ letter read, charging that “your departments negotiated an international agreement regarding refugees without consulting or notifying Congress.”
 Even so, screeners from the U.S. Customs and Immigration Services were set to leave for the Pacific Island nations next month to begin vetting the refugees.

 When staffers probed the number of individuals being considered for resettlement, they were told it was “classified,” even though refugee admissions are traditionally public.
 Officials did, however, confirm countries of origin to be Iran, Sri Lanka, Pakistan, Afghanistan, Somalia, Iraq and Sudan, as well as some deemed “stateless.”

 Executive Branch Prayer Needs

-Pray for President Obama and his Cabinet members and advisers as they look after America’s security.
+Pray for President Obama and his family as they prepare for their next life chapter.